 Over the next few years, they invested heavily in the team and the league, at times covering opposing players' salaries or paying for other teams to keep competition on the field.
 With the success of the franchise, they were able to move the Pelicans to the stronger Central League and then the American Association, traveling as far as St. Paul, Minn. to play games.

-Wanting to move the team from its Gulf Breeze location where they shared a field with a junior college, they began looking for ways to build a stadium in downtown Pensacola.
-In 2009, after a long referendum process, they began building both a baseball stadium and a public park on 27 acres of heavy-polluted but beautiful waterfront land in downtown.
+With the team playing at a local college, the Studers began looking for ways to build the team its own stadium in downtown Pensacola.
+In 2009, after a long referendum process, they began constructing both a baseball stadium and a public park on 27 acres of heavy-polluted but beautiful waterfront land in downtown.

 While the park and stadium were under construction, the opportunity to purchase the Carolina Mudcats, then the Double-A affiliate of the Cincinnati Reds, arose.
 In 2010, the Studer family officially purchased the Mudcats and moved them to Pensacola, re-naming them the Pensacola Blue Wahoos through a branding contest voted on by local fans.

 Blue Wahoos Stadium officially opened in 2012 with the Blue Wahoos playing their first season in affiliated baseball in the Southern League as the Double-A affiliate for the Reds.
 In their short history since, the team has established itself as one of the most successful businesses in Minor League Baseball, winning the Southern League Organization of the Year four times in their first seven seasons, rating first in all of baseball in Fan Experience, and consistently being ranked one of the top places to work in the nation.

 In October 2018, the Blue Wahoos announced that they had reached a two-year Player Development Contract to become the Double-A affiliate of the Minnesota Twins, an agreement that will begin in 2019 and bring some of the top prospects in the game of baseball to Blue Wahoos Stadium.